pingcap/docs/encryption-at-rest.md

 ### Key creation

+To create a key on AWS, follow these steps:

-Go to the [AWS KMS](https://console.aws.amazon.com/kms) on the AWS console.
-Make sure the correct region is selected on the top right corner of your console.
-Make  and click "Create a key".
-Select "Symmetric" as Key type.
-After this you can set an alias an description and set tags.
+1. Go to the [AWS KMS](https://console.aws.amazon.com/kms) on the AWS console.
+2. Make sure that you have selected the correct region on the top right corner of your console.
+3. Click **Create a key** and select **Symmetric** as the key type.
+4. Set an alias for the key and set tags.

 You can also perform the operations using the AWS CLI: